-- 1. To receive, consider, approve and adopt the Balance Sheet as at 31" March, 2003 and the Profit & Loss Accounts for the year ended on that date together with the Reports of the Directors and Auditors thereon. - 2.
-To appoint a Director in place of Mr. Kantilal L. Maru who retire by rotation and being eligible, offers himself for re-appointment. - To appoint a Director in place of Mr. Lalit J. Kothari who retire by rotation and being eligible, offers himself for re-appointment. - To appoint Auditors and authorise the board to fix their remuneration.
+- 1. To receive, consider, approve and adopt the Balance Sheet as at 31st March, 2012 and the Statement of Profit and Loss for the year ended on that date together with the Reports of the Directors and Auditors thereon. - 2.
+To appoint a Director in place of Mr. Sunil P. Mistry who retires by rotation and being eligible, offers himself for reappointment. - 3.
+To appoint Auditors and authorise the board to fix their remuneration.